BhargavManiar/ProgrammingPractise/Swift/100 Days of Swift/Day 23 Consolidation 2/README.md

 # Day 23: Consolidation II

 ## Description
-This is a check mark for projects 1 to 3, the link below shows has contents listed.
+This is a check mark for projects 1 to 3, the link below has the details for the contents listed.

 ### Link to Day 23
 https://www.hackingwithswift.com/100/23